MethanePowered/MethaneKit/README.md

 ### Prerequisites

 - **Common**
-  - Git
+  - Git (required to pull dependent sub-modules)
-  - CMake 3.12 or later installed and availabled from any location
+  - CMake 3.12 or later added to PATH
 - **Windows**
-  - Windows 10 OS or later
+  - Windows 10 RS5 (build 1809) or later
   - Visual Studio 2017 or later
   - MSVC v141 or later
   - Windows 10 SDK
 - **MacOS**
-  - MacOS El Capitan OS or later
+  - MacOS 10.13 "El Capitan" or later
-  - XCode with Command Line tools
+  - XCode 9 or later with Command Line tools

 ### Build